 \subsection{Preliminary}

-We denote the source model as a DNN $f_s$ and the target model $f_t$ is initialized as the source model $f_t = f_s$.
-The target data arrives without label in the form of batches, and a batch of target samples can be denoted as $X = \{x_1,...,x_N\}$, where $N$ is the batch size.
-The $P(x) = \sigma(f_t(x)) \in \mathrm{R}^{1 \times K}$ denotes the probabilities of the test sample $x$ belonging to the $K$ classes, where $\sigma$ is softmax function.
+The classification model $f$ consists of two parts: feature extractor $g$ and classifier head $h$ : $f(x) = h(g(x))$.
+We denote the source model as a DNN $\tilde f$ and the target model $f$ is initialized as the source model $f = \tilde f$.
+The unlabeled target data arrives in the form of batches, and a batch of target samples can be denoted as $X = \{x_1,...,x_N\}$, where $N$ is the batch size.
+The $P(x) = \delta(f(x)) \in \mathbb{R}^{1 \times K}$ denotes the probabilities of the test sample $x$ belonging to the $K$ classes, where $\delta$ is softmax function.

-Since the ground truth label is unknown, the entropy loss $\mathcal{L}_{\mathrm{TENT}}$ for a batch of samples has been proposed:
+Since the ground truth label is unknown, the unsupervised entropy loss $\mathcal{L}_{\mathrm{TENT}}$ for a batch of target samples has been proposed in TENT~\cite{wang2021tent}: